 The conversion of the Park to its present layout was started in the 1820s by the first Thomas Assheton Smith.
 The new park was larger than the 18th century one, hedges and boundaries were removed and the woodlands were restricted to copses and coverts, partially to improve it for foxhunting.
 In the 1860s the park was surrounded by a high stone wall, and the road was re-routed to run outside this wall.
 The lodges were built at this time (Cadw 1998a, 302).
 For most of the study area this involved only minor changes, mainly the creation of the coverts, and the formalisation of the field layout.
-The southern end of the study area was outside the earlier limits of the Park, and was only incorporated fairly late in the process of redesign.
+Some of the southern end of the study area was outside the earlier limits of the Park, and was only incorporated fairly late in the process of redesign.
 It was still a landscape of small fields and farmhouses in the 1840s, when the tithe map was drawn up (Tithe map for Bangor parish, 1840s).
-In 1832 most of the study area was included in the farm of Llwyn Dedwydd, the farmhouse of which was located where the Cow Pasture Covert now is (1832 Estate map).
+In 1832 part of this area was included in the farm of Llwyn Dedwydd, the farmhouse of which was located where the Cow Pasture Covert now grows (1832 Estate map).
 Earlier it was part of Ty Isaf and Tros y Weirglodd, these farmhouses being situated next to each other just north of what is now the rear drive to the hall (1777 Estate map).
-By 1866 the land to the south of this drive had been converted to parkland and the present coverts were laid out, though the small farms remained to the north (1866 Estate map) (see figures 7,8 and 9).
+By 1866 the land to the south of this drive had been converted to parkland and the present coverts were laid out, though the small farms remained to the north (1866 Estate map) (see figures 5.7-5.9).

-The main drive runs up to the house from the south-east, but there is also a rear drive, which borders the development area.
-The drive entrance was originally to the south of the lodge, though a new stretch of drive, constructed after 1914, now takes around the northern side.
+The main drive runs up to the New Hall from the south-east, but there is also a rear drive, which borders the development area.
+The entrance to the rear drive was originally to the south of Capel y Graig Lodge; though a new stretch of drive, constructed after 1914, now takes it around the northern side.
 The lodge is a single storey, stone building, with a slate roof and veranda, built in 1863-4.
 The original gates have gone, but the tall, stone-built piers remain (Cadw 1998a, 303).
-Until the 1860s the rear drive ran to the south of the study area, cutting through the southern part of Porthwell Covert.
-By 1866 the drive followed its present line (1866 Estate map), presumably the change took place around the time the lodge and the gateway were constructed.
-The boundary wall along the eastern edge of the study area was not constructed until after 1866, although sections to the north and south had been completed by this date.
+Until the 1860s the rear drive ran further south, cutting through Porthwell Covert and the southern part of the study area.
+By 1866 the drive followed its present line (1866 Estate map, figure 5.9), presumably the change took place around the time the lodge and the gateway were constructed.
+The boundary wall along the eastern side of the Park was not constructed until after 1866, although sections to the north and south had been completed by this date.

 The woodland in the northern corner of the park, known as Parkiau or Vaynol Wood, is the largest area of woodland and is shown on the 1777 estate map.
 The woodland is, at present, commercially managed for timber (Cadw 1998a, 303).
 Sealpond Wood contained a pond, as shown on the 1889 OS map.
 The name suggests that it was used by George William Duff in the mid 19th century to house part of his menagerie, which in addition to seals, included bears, monkeys and bison (Cadw 1998a, 303).
-This woodland and the others north of the rear drive were only created after 1866 (1866 Estate map).
+Sealpond Wood and Warren Covert were not created until after 1866, although Porthwell Covert and Cow Pasture Covert were in existence by this date (1866 Estate map, figure 5.9).
+Sileage Stack Wood is the earliest of the copses adjacent to the study area, as it is shown on the 1832 estate map (figure 5.6).

-4.3 The Existing Archaeological Record
+The Existing Archaeological Record